hemepositive/PC-lecture/index.md

 <hr />

-## What is the point of a goals of care conversation?</h3>
+## What is the point of a goals of care conversation?

 <details>
   <summary>Answer</summary>

-Goal concordant care: healthcare for seriously ill patients that aligns treatment with their goals and values.
+- Goal concordant care: healthcare for seriously ill patients that aligns treatment with their goals and values.

-We want to have a conversation to determine what is most important and what they want to avoid then turn that into medical orders.
+- We want to have a conversation to determine what is most important and what they want to avoid then turn that into medical orders.

+- Results
-1. 17% vs 4% trach/PEG after GOC conversations[^1]
+  -- 17% vs 4% trach/PEG after GOC conversations[^1]
-2. Over 50% decrease in PEG placement after GOC conversations[^2]
+  -- Over 50% decrease in PEG placement after GOC conversations[^2]

 </details>